Trailer engulfed in flames injures one person

 Around 6:50 p.m. the Baton Rouge and St. George Fire Departments were dispatched to a trailer on fire at the Cedarcrest Southmoor Mobile Home Park.

-When officials arrived on scene they found a person laying down in the yard suffering from smoke inhalation and burn injuries.
+When officials arrived on scene they found a person lying down in the yard suffering from smoke inhalation and burn injuries.

-The patents received non-life threatening injuries and was transported to a nearby hospital by EMS.
+The patient received non-life threatening injuries and was transported to a nearby hospital by EMS.

 The cause and origin of the fire is unknown at this time.